 In the hen house deep litter system, I do not expect you to be really measuring this – if it stinks add more brown, it is that easy in this situation.

-How long till you can use chicken manure?
+How long until you can use chicken manure in the garden?

-If you are taking it straight from the coop fresh and placing it in a pile as described above, then 3-4 months will be fine.
+If you are taking chicken poop straight from the coop fresh and placing it in a pile as described above, then waiting 3-4 months will be fine.

 If you are using the deep litter bedding method, you are best to leave the manure until it is at least 6 months old.
 The difference is because of the speed that a well balanced, large, well turned heap will compost at is a lot faster and a lot hotter than a spread out thick layer that is not well turned regularly.